The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 ## Phase Three: Titan

-Whether you your group skips dashes or not will change whether or not you’ll manage to get two Wildfire windows.
+Whether you your group skips dashes or not will change whether you’ll manage to get two Wildfire windows.
 If your group is seeing dashes, plan on using Wildfire immediately for your reopener and again during Mario Kart at the end of the phase.
 If your group is skipping dashes, you’ll Wildfire after Gaols during the Tumult spam.

 For prog purposes, it’s wise to hold Drill for the healer Gaol.
 Especially early on, some people in the party may have weakness, and nobody wants to wipe to such an easy damage check.
 Machinist excels in short burst, it’s best to take full advantage of this until everyone is comfortable with the phase.

 Your last Barrel Stabilizer should happen either right before or right after Mario Kart.
 Ideally, you don’t want full gauge coming out of Titan because of the Magitek Bits and Lahabrea himself in the transition, so planning out a last use of Rook and possibly a final Hypercharge before Titan dies may be a benefit to you to avoid overcapping.

-## Phase 4: Lahabrea
+## Phase Four: Lahabrea

 There’s not much for us to do here except build up some gauge.
 This phase lasts approximately 95 seconds (Time from Titan jumping to Ultima becoming targetable), so it’s something to keep in mind for Barrel Stabilizer usage and a possible late Wildfire in Titan.

 You’ll be able to get at least three GCDs on the Magitek Bits before caster limit break kills them, so it’s wise to get a full Heated Combo on them and leave Hot Shot for Lahabrea, who sticks around for approximately five GCDs.

-## Phase 5: Ultima
+## Phase Five: Ultima

 Ultima is targetable before Predation for about 28 seconds.
 Perfect for a Dex pot and a reopener.
 At 2.46, you can get two Hypercharge windows in and still end on Clean Shot but you’ll need to cut the second Hypercharge short by a single Heat Blast and finish the uptime with Drill and Clean Shot.
 You’ll need to drift Drill a bit for this, but it’s fine as the next bit of downtime during Predation is longer than 20 seconds.

 Your next Wildfire window comes up during Annihilation, and can be a bit tricky to get off properly.
 Due to downtime, Drill and Wildfire butt heads a bit here, but the priority should be Wildfire.
-Holding Wildfire here can be detrimental as Ultima will disappear momentarily prior to Active Phase 2, and will cut into your Wildfire if it’s delayed slightly.
+Holding Wildfire here can be detrimental as Ultima will disappear momentarily prior to Active Phase Two, and will cut into your Wildfire if it’s delayed slightly.
 Delaying Drill for Wildfire won’t lose you a usage prior to Suppression.

 Your second pot and third Wildfire should come back up in Primal Roulette.
 Burst timings should be coordinated with your group for this portion of the fight.
 This Wildfire can be held for as long as it needs to for your party’s buff windows, since you won’t get another in the encounter.